 We need some restrictions on the knowledge base to be revised.
 First, the original DL knowledge base should be consistent.
-Second, we only consider inconsistencies arising due to objects explicitly introduced in the Abox.
+This assumption is often accepted in belief revision theory.
+Second, we consider only inconsistencies arising due to objects explicitly introduced in the Abox.
 That is, suppose K and K' are the original knowledge base and the newly received knowledge base respectively, then for each conflict $K_c$ of $K \cup K'$ , $K_c$ must contain an Abox statement.
-For example, we exclude the following case: $\top \sqsubseteq \exists R.C \in K$ and $\top \sqsubseteq \forall R.\neg C \in K'$ .
-The handling of conflicting axioms in the Tbox has been discussed in much work recently (Schlobach and Cornet 2003; Parsia, Sirin, and Kalyanpur 2005).
+For example, we exclude the following case: $\top \sqsubseteq \exists R.C \in K \text{ and } \top \sqsubseteq \forall R.\neg C \in K'$ .
+The handling of conflicting axioms in the Tbox has been discussed in some work recently (Schlobach and Cornet, 2003; Parsia, Sirin, and Kalyanpur, 2005).
 In this section, we discuss the resolution of conflicting information which contains assertional axioms in the context of knowledge revision.